|

 day.

-- Only business days are considered late days (e.g., if the HW is
+- Each day counts as a late day (e.g., if the HW is

-- No homeworks will be accepted more than one week late.
+- No homeworks will be accepted more than five days late.

 Academic Misconduct: